curious-grapes/server-tools/README.md

 "yt_download": generates script that checks youtube playlist for updates, then downloads mp3 tracks from all videos in playlist and adds task to crontab that runs everyday at 3:00AM, boolean;
 "songs_folder": where musics from playlist should be saved, path to folder;
 "yt_playlist": playlist to download from, url link;

-"torrent_mover": generates script that moves .torrent files from local folder to remote one, boolean;
-"local_torrent_folder": folder from which scripts takes files, path to folder;
-"remote_torrent_folder": folder where scripts moves files, path to folder;